-Alaska GOP wants Murkowski to stop identifying as Republican
+Alaska GOP censures Murkowski, looks for ’22 challenger

 Alaska voters, through an initiative, did away with party primaries and instituted a ranked choice system for general elections, which will affect next year’s races.
 All candidates no matter their party affiliation will run in the primary, and the top four vote-getters will advance to the general election.

-The system is seen by many as an advantage for Murkowski, who has faced tough primaries, particularly in 2010, when she lost the Republican primary to tea party favorite Joe Miller only to come back and win the general election as a write-in candidate.
+The system is seen by many as an advantage for Murkowski, who has faced tough primaries, particularly in 2010, when she lost the Republican primary to Tea Party favorite Joe Miller only to come back and win the general election as a write-in candidate.

 The new primary voting system left the state party wondering how they move forward, Babcock said.